patricknogaj/JavaWebServer/Tasks.md

 * [x] Accept the port to listen on as args[0] in the main method.
 The port should be parsed into an int or Integer.<br><b>Completion date:</b> September 16th, 2020

-* [ ] Construct a ServerSocket that accepts connections on the port specified in the command-line argument.
+* [x] Construct a ServerSocket that accepts connections on the port specified in the command-line argument. <br><b>Completion date:</b> September 16th, 2020

 * [ ] When a client connects to your ServerSocket, you are to hand off the created Socket to a Thread that handles all the client's communication.
 Absolutely no reading or writing to or from a Socket should occur in the class that the ServerSocket is accepting connections in except when all your Threads are busy (see below).